Pmunoz200/wellbeing_app/README.md

 The repository is organized into the following main directories:

-- **/client**: Contains the Flutter application code for the user-facing client.
+- **/client**: Contains the Flutter application code for the mobile client.
-- **/server**: Houses the server-side code responsible for backend processing and AI communication.
+- **/server**: Contains the server-side code responsible for backend processing and AI communication.
 - **/docs**: Documentation and guides related to the project.
 - **/assets**: Shared assets such as images, icons, and styles used across the project.